liliawanilia/JavaLessons/README.md

     - https://dev.to/chrisvasqm/introduction-to-unit-testing-with-java-2544
     - https://www.tutorialspoint.com/java/java_generics.htm

+    [Goal] - learn how to create generic classes, implement simple algorithms on arrays, learn about TDD.

- * 2.2 Task - homework
- Try to implement generic class which will be similar to (2.1 Task) - however use List instead of an Array
+ * 2.2 Task - [homework] Try to implement generic class which will be similar to (2.1 Task) - however use List instead of an Array

     Helpful links:
     - http://tutorials.jenkov.com/java-collections/list.html

+    [Goal] - learn how to use collections in Java, improve unit tests.